 8. Keep Your Trade-In a Secret Until a Final Price is Set.
 If you are planning on trading in your old car to help with the purchase of this new vehicle make sure you don’t let the cat out of the bag until the end.
 The salesperson will certainly ask if you will be trading in but you don’t have to tell them yes or no, maybe you are considering it.
 Either way, if they know you will be trading in they will use this to their advantage in the negotiation which will undoubtedly become more confusing and potentially cost you some money in the process.

 Once they know you have a vehicle to trade they will try to get one of their appraisers to go check it out immediately while you continue to negotiate the purchase.
 Once they come back the pressure is on you to go through with the sale since they have already done the work.
 So, come up with a bottom-line figure for the price of the car first, and then determine what trading in your old car will do to the bottom line, not the other way around.

 9. Seek Financing Before Shopping.
 This doesn’t mean you need to have a loan already secured and ready to go, but check with your bank or credit union and see what type of rates are available to you and whether or not you would be approved for a loan in the estimated amount that you expect to need.
+You may want to consider checking your credit and clue report as well.
 Remember, most dealerships and salespeople don’t make much if any money on the price of the vehicle.
 Most of their commission comes from the in-house financing and extras sold with the vehicle.
 If you can find a better rate and terms with another lender before going to the negotiation table you can omit that discussion almost entirely.

 Incoming search terms: